rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-07-31-Introducing-Ruby-Girls-Quito.md

 Our long-time coach, Batman (yeah! that is his nick name –pretty awesome, uh?-), told us about this program.
-He said that this was an exquisite experience and a way to meet awe-inspiring people (of course, he was not wrong-).
+He said that this was an exquisite experience and a way to meet awe-inspiring people (of course, he was not wrong).
 We took his advice and experience has proven itself not to be wrong.
-After all how can an advice be fallacious if it comes from our silent guardian, our watchful protector: the Dark Knight.
+After all, how can an advice be fallacious if it comes from our silent guardian, our watchful protector: the Dark Knight.

 <img src ="/img/blog/2015/batman.jpg" alt="Batman">